Architecture of Turkey: Earthquakes

+Planning decisions affect architects.
 In earthquake-prone areas, all buildings built to 20th century standards may be dangerous, but shortly after the 1999 İzmit earthquake, which killed over 17 thousand people, a new seismic code was brought into force to protect against earthquakes in Turkey.
+That earthquake exposed many architectural design errors.
 Also following that earthquake a so-called earthquake tax was raised during the government of Bülent Ecevit.
 Initially thought as a temporary tax, it became permanent.
 In 2007 the seismic code was strengthened.
 However, it is alleged that builders often ignored the rules due to corruption.
 After the 2011 Van earthquakes Prime Minister Recep Tayyip Erdoğan said: "Municipalities, constructors and supervisors should now see that their negligence amounts to murder."
 In 2018, a zoning law gave amnesties to some unlicensed buildings and some with unlicensed floors.

 Further resilience over the 2007 code was mandated in the 2018 Turkish Seismic Code, which took effect on 1 January 2019.
 Improvements included design supervision and site specific hazard definitions, and for new buildings in vulnerable regions required rebar in high quality concrete.
 Beams and columns in those buildings must be in the right place to properly absorb shaking.
 The code is said by foreign experts to be very modern and similar to US codes.
-However, these 21st century building codes were not very well enforced.
+However, these 21st-century building codes were not very well enforced.

 In a bid to shore up support going into the 2018 Turkish presidential election, the government offered amnesties for violations of the building code, allowing non-compliance to continue with the payment of a fee.
 This poor enforcement of seismic codes was a contributing factor to the devastation of the 2023 Turkey–Syria earthquakes in which over 42,000 people died in Turkey.
 There were high incidences of support column failure leading to pancake collapses, which complicated rescue efforts.
 Experts lamented the practice would turn cities into graveyards.
-The 2023 Turkey–Syria earthquakes collapsed many older buildings and some recent ones: the Environment and Urbanization Ministry is assessing the damage.
+The 2023 Turkey–Syria earthquakes collapsed many older buildings and some recent ones.
+In the couple of months after those earthquakes a flurry of articles was published.
+A checklist for sustainable urban design has been created.

 Unreinforced masonry buildings are vulnerable.
 Many older buildings in Istanbul are vulnerable to pancake collapses.
 Retrofitting old buildings is possible but expensive.
 Although over 3 million housing units nationwide were strengthened in the 2 decades before 2023, as of that year many apartment blocks do not meet 21st century standards.
 Building with wood has been suggested.
+Post disaster architecture in a village has been studied.